 An important element in the creation of Arqit's symmetric encryption keys is replicated entropy distributed at multiple data centers.
 The replicated entropy is utilized via a software agent on the end point device in the key creation process.
-As a result of innovation in its technology in 2022, Arqit is able to securely deliver replicated entropy to data centers globally using a set of classical digital hardware and software elements.
+Through its proprietary method of distribution, Arqit is able to securely deliver replicated entropy to data centers globally using a set of classical digital hardware and software elements.
 Distributed replicated entropy is fundamental to the creation at end points of symmetric encryption within Arqit's QuantumCloudTM.
-The implication of the innovation is that Arqit no longer requires satellites or associated ground equipment to distribute replicated entropy.

-Arqit delivers replicated entropy to data centers that host the Arqit QuantumCloudTM system.
-End point devices that download Arqit's software agent are able to securely authenticate into QuantumCloudTM at different data centers which then moderate a key agreement process by sharing cryptographic information with the end points.
+Arqit delivers replicated entropy to data centers that host the Arqit QuantumCloud TM system.
+End point devices that download Arqit's software agent are able to securely authenticate into QuantumCloud TM at different data centers which then moderate a key agreement process by sharing cryptographic information with the end points.
 From the combination of elements of shared secrets that can be shared by the parties, the end points are then able to create a new shared symmetric encryption key.
 The end point keys are zero trust, never known by a third party - including Arqit - and they are computationally secure even against a quantum attack.
 The created symmetric encryption keys can be used inside an AES256 algorithm which is already incorporated in all standard networking software systems, or any other symmetric algorithm, and therefore Arqit's product is very simple to implement.
 The U.S. National Security Agency has declared that symmetric encryption is the most safe and easiest method to immediately become quantum safe.

-The Arqit technology includes three areas of innovation:
+The Argit technology includes three areas of innovation:

 - Secure Distribution of Replicated Entropy.
-Arqit embeds replicated entropy in data centers that host the Arqit QuantumCloud[TM] system which provides the source for key creation.
-Heretofore, Arqit intended to distribute replicated entropy via satellite.
-However, as a result of further innovation Arqit is able to securely deliver replicated entropy to data centers globally using a set of classical digital hardware and software elements.
+Arqit embeds replicated entropy in data centers that host the Arqit QuantumCloudTM system which provides the source for key creation.
+Arqit is able to securely deliver replicated entropy to data centers globally using a set of classical digital hardware and software elements.
 Arqit does not distribute keys to data centers, it distributes replicated entropy, which are an input into a key creation process involving other areas of Arqit proprietary classical cryptography. - QuantumCloud[TM] Software.
 Arqit's QuantumCloud[TM] software shares data across multiple data centers, encrypting each piece of data uniquely using a management layer which never knows the customer data. - End Point Security.
 Arqit invented a novel form of end point security called "distributed secure communications cryptography" or "DSCC" whereby end points can create initial symmetric key- protected channels and limitless group or session keys.
 The end points rely on the QuantumCloudTM platform to deliver replicated entropy but create keys themselves, such that the keys are always unknowable by any third party.
 Arqit's DSCC invention allows quantum-safe cryptography to be commercialized for the mass market.